 Are appointments available evenings and weekends?

-I understand that many clients will be working during the day and I am available most evenings during the week for appointments, as well as during the day.
-Saturday mornings may also be possible.
+I understand that many clients will be working during the day and I am available on many evenings during the week for appointments, as well as during the day.

 Where are you located?